Popular Mobilization Forces: Shia Turkmen component

-According to Faleh A. Jabar and Renad Mansour for The Carnegie Foundation, Shia Turkmen joined Popular Mobilization Forces in order to increase their local autonomy from Kurdistan and in order to counter Sunni Turkmen, who joined the Islamic State.
+According to Faleh A. Jabar and Renad Mansour for The Carnegie Foundation, Shia Turkmen joined Popular Mobilization Forces in order to increase their local autonomy from the Kurdistan Region and in order to counter Sunni Turkmen, who joined the Islamic State.

 Christian component

-There is also Christian and Shabak PMF units in Ninawa plains.
-The Imam Ali Brigades trained two Christian units called Kata’ib Rouh Allah Issa Ibn Miriam Brigades and Babylon.
+There are also Christian PMF units in the Nineveh plains.
+The Imam Ali Brigades trained two Christian units called Kata’ib Rouh Allah Issa Ibn Miriam (Spirit of God, Jesus Son of Mary Brigade) and the Babylon Brigades.
+The Babylon Brigades have been described as "psuedo-Christian", as they are led by a Christian commander but are mostly made up of Shabaks and Shia Arabs.
+In March 2023 there was a brief clash between the Babylon Brigades and the Assyrians of Qaraqosh after the former attempted to take control of a base belonging to the Nineveh Plains Protection Units.

 Equipment

 The equipment of the Popular Mobilization Forces is a major issue.
 At the end of January 2015, a video showed a large Kata'ib Hezbollah convoy transporting several American-made military vehicles, including an M1 Abrams Tank, M113 armoured personnel carriers, Humvees, and MRAP vehicles as well as Iranian-made Safir 4×4s and technicals with Kata'ib Hezbollah's flags flying.
 According to some sources, the Iraqi government is supplying U.S.-provided military equipment to the militias.
 Iraqi minister of transportation, and the head of the Badr Organization, Hadi Al-Amiri criticized the U.S. for the lack of providing arms.
 On the other hand, U.S. officials argue that the operators of heavy weapons allegedly taken over by Kata'ib Hezbollah were regular Iraqi soldiers who raised the Hezbollah flag merely in solidarity with the militant group, while the same source acknowledged that it is generally difficult to monitor U.S.-made weapons.

 Alongside U.S.-made military equipment handed over to or fallen into the hands of Popular Mobilization Forces, Iran is a major supplier.
 According to some sources, in 2014 Tehran sold Baghdad nearly $10 billion worth of weapons and hardware.
 Furthermore, there is a daily supply of Iranian weapons, including Iranian-made 106 mm anti-tank guns as well as 120 mm, 82 mm and 60 mm mortars.

 In May 2015, the United States started delivering about $1.6 billion worth of military equipment under the supervision of the Government of Iraq.
 According to some sources, the major beneficiaries of the weapons deliveries are to be the Popular Mobilization Forces.

-Heavy armour seems to be operated by Popular Mobilization Forces in the operations surrounding the battle of Mosul.
+Heavy armour seemed to be operated by Popular Mobilization Forces in the operations surrounding the battle of Mosul.